-As required in the EPBC Act approval dated 18th May 2018 from the DCCEEW, this report has been prepared to provide the DCCEEW with a status update on each of the conditions of approval.
+As required in the EPBC Act approval dated 18th May 2018 from the DoAWE, this report has been prepared to provide the Department with a status update on each of the conditions of approval.

-The Department of Transport and Planning has not complied with all the conditions referenced in the EPBC Act approval 2016/7809 for the annual reporting period.
-A summary of the performance, compliance, and non-compliances with each of the 11 conditions of approval has been provided in Section 6 of this report.
+The Department of Transport has complied with the conditions referenced in the EPBC Act approval 2016/7809 for the annual reporting period, with the exception of three non-compliances as outlined in Section 6 under Condition 1 of this report.
+A summary of the performance and compliance with each of the 11 conditions of approval has been provided in Section 6 of this report.